nanopb/nanopb/docs/index.rst

 ========
 #) A specialized encoder for encoding to a memory buffer.
 Should serialize in reverse order to avoid having to determine submessage size beforehand.
 #) A cleaner rewrite of the source generator.
-#) Better performance for 16- and 8-bit platforms.
+#) Better performance for 16- and 8-bit platforms: use smaller datatypes where possible.